 Land Allocations Policy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category completed in the monitoring year 2013/2014.
-The other allocated site, Land at Scroggs Wood, Kendal has had no outline or full planning application submitted as of 24 th Jan 2020.
-A Screening Opinion for mixed use development has been determined. re-assessed to see whether appropriate to continue to allocate for employment purposes.
-Sites completed to be deleted.
-Future allocations to be considered in context of spatial strategy.
-LA1.7 Business and Science Park Sites Identifies high quality employment sites aimed at offices and hi-tech industry The position as at the end of March 2019, is that there has been no planning application submitted in respect of the allocated site Land East of Burton Road, Kendal.
+Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category A Screening Opinion for mixed use development has been determined.
+LA1.7 Business and Science Park Sites Identifies high quality employment sites aimed at offices and hi-tech industry.
+The position as at the end of March 2020, is that there has been no planning application submitted in respect of the allocated site Land East of Burton Road, Kendal.
 The allocated site Land at Lightburn Road, Ulverston, has planning permission for mixed use.
-Policy to be refreshed/amended in light of evidence - Employment Land and Premises Review and Call for Sites and align with new spatial strategy taking account of relevant economic strategies.
+The site with planning consent overall is still not completed as at 31 03 20.
+Some of Policy to be refreshed/amended in light of evidence -SHENA and SHEELA and Call for Sites and align with new spatial strategy taking account of relevant economic strategies.
 All unimplemented allocations to be robustly re-assessed to see whether appropriate to retain for business and science park site purposes.
 Policy DM17 complements Policy CS9.1.
-2 LA1.8 Local employment allocations Ensure a sufficient supply of employment land and Whilst there has been some success with the policy, a number of sites to date have no Policy to be refreshed/amended in light of evidence - Employment Land and Premises Review and 2
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Options 3.1 , 3.2 , 6.3 Policy Approaches 6.2 , 2.6 , 6.4